Top 10 Players Who Never Played in a World Cup

-George Tawlon Manneh Oppong Ousman Weah is so far the only African to win the FIFA World Player of the Year and the Balon d’Or prizes.
-This plus the fact that he did everything he could to get to the world’s greatest football competition almost placed him on the top of this list.
+George Tawlon Manneh Oppong Ousman Weah is so far the only African to have won both the FIFA World Player of the Year and the Balon d’Or.
+This, plus the fact that he did everything he could to get his nation to a World Cup, almost placed him on the top of this list.
 And when I say he did everything he could, I mean it.

 Weah financed the whole Liberian campaign during the qualification for France 1998.
 The team disappointed, but he didn’t give up.
 In 2001, the African legend not only played for, but also coached his nation.
 And under Weah’s management, Liberia missed by only a point a spot in Japan/South Korea 2002.
 If they had won their last home game, against Ghana, they would have qualified, but a narrow 0-1 defeat gave Nigeria the lead of the group and the tickets to the World Cup.